MPica/classical-refs-in-ConDE-corpus/README.md

 Dates of authors mentionned within the corpus:
 ![graphical rendering of authors timeline](dataviz/dates-of-authors-mentionned_prov-rawgraphs_gantt-chart.jpg) (Provenance : [RawGraphs](https://rawgraphs.io/), Gantt chart, with [mentions.csv file](mentions.csv).)
+Warning: the date rendering is not final as it does not take uncertainty of dates into account.
+Such visualisation is planned, though, and this is the reason behind the four date columns and the "certainty" value.

 Witnesses linked with authors (emphasis on witness importance):
 ![graphical rendering of authors timeline](dataviz/authors-and-witness-links-2_prov-palladio_graph.png)